 Does metabolism slow down with age?

+Many people are concerned that they will gain weight because their metabolism will slow down as they get older.
+Women, in particular, may worry that when they reach their forties they will suddenly have slower metabolisms that will thwart their health and fitness goals.
+And yes, it’s true that metabolism decreases with age.
+This slowing of BMR is caused by a combination of lifestyle and physiological effects.
 “As we age, we have a tendency to be less active and we also have less muscle mass,” Gupta explains.
 “As a result, our metabolism does slow down.
 In order to counteract this, we need to maintain our muscle mass through exercise, which becomes a greater struggle as we age because muscles no longer respond as quickly as they did when we were younger.”

 This is the biggest key to boosting your metabolism.